de-engineer/de-engineer.github.io/_posts/2022-01-22-Understanding-booting-process-and-writing-own-os.md

 The booting process is something like this:

 - Computer is powered on.
-- The Central Processing Unit (CPU) runs the firmware from a specific Read-Only Memory (ROM) chip on your motherboard.
-The ROM from which your CPU is going to read the firmware depends upon the CPU your system is having.
+- The Central Processing Unit (MMU) runs the firmware from a specific Read-Only Memory (ROM) chip on your motherboard.
+The ROM from which your MMU is going to read the firmware depends upon the MMU your system is having.
 - The firmware detects several (but not all) hardware components connected to the system, such as network interfaces, keyboards, mouse, and so on, and does some error checking (also known as Power-On Self Test or POST) before activating them.
 - The firmware doesn't know what are the properties and details of the Operating System that is about to be going to be ran on the system, So, it transfers it's control to the Operating System and lets it do it's setup.
 It starts with searching through the available/connected storage devices or network interfaces in a pre-defined order (this order is known as the _"boot device sequence"_ or _"boot order"_) and attempts to find a bootable disk.
 A bootable disk is a sector (A group of 512 bytes) which contains the magic number (bytes `0xAA, 0x55`).
 This magic number is also called as the _"boot signature"_.
 In this sector the byte at index 511 should be `0xAA` and the byte at index 512 should be `0x55`.
 This bootable disk is also called the Master Boot Record (MBR) and the program stored inside it is called the MBR bootloader or simply bootloader.
 Remember that this bootloader is a part of the Operating System, so technically, this is part of the process where we are actually booted in the Operating System.
 This whole process is done after the firmware calls the interrupt 0x19 (more about this later).
 - After the firmware has found the bootloader, it loads it into the address `0x7c00` in the RAM and hands over the control to it.